 Because of this threat, the National Park Service is requiring that campers use heat-treated firewood, or downed wood collected inside the park, for campfires beginning in March 2015.
 Learn more about pests that threaten Great Smoky Mountains National Park.

 What type of pests live in firewood?

-Movement of firewood has been implicated in the spread of gypsy moth, Dutch elm disease, emerald ash borer, thousand cankers disease of walnut, Asian longhorned beetle, Sirex wood wasp, goldspotted oak borer and other native and non-native insect and disease complexes.
+Movement of firewood has been implicated in the spread of spongy moth, Dutch elm disease, emerald ash borer, thousand cankers disease of walnut, Asian longhorned beetle, Sirex wood wasp, goldspotted oak borer and other native and non-native insect and disease complexes.
 Some of these pests have life cycles that live in or on wood while others produce fungal spores that can be transported on firewood.

 How could forests be threatened by firewood pests?

 Several of the pests currently threatening the country can live on more than one species of host trees.
 Asian longhorn beetle feeds on over 30 different species of trees that grow in the park.
-European and Asian gypsy moth caterpillars feed on several hundred species of trees and shrubs—including oaks, which make up nearly 40 percent of forest here.
+European and Asian spongy moth caterpillars feed on several hundred species of trees and shrubs—including oaks, which make up nearly 40 percent of forest here.

 All in all, conservative estimates indicate that 50% of park's forests could be killed or damaged by these pests.